-In this interview with Hans-Jörg Müller, Head of Product and Design at Gira, we explore the aesthetics, functionality, and future of our products.
+In this interview with Hans-Jörg Müller, Head of Product and Design at Gira, we explore the design, functionality and future of Gira products.

 Our switches, socket outlets and Smart Home devices combine a unique aesthetic with intuitive control – and Hans-Jörg Müller is one of the people behind our well-known and loved designs.
 As Head of Product and Design at Gira, many of our products – including the Gira System 55, the Gira pushbutton sensor 4 and the Gira surface-mounted video home station 7, bear his signature.

 In this interview, he talks to us about pioneering technology, effective design and Gira’s plans for the future.